 How a Formula Relates to a Recipe

-While sometimes commingled with the term recipe (recipes are described in more detail further on in this article), a formula and recipe are not the same things.
+While sometimes blended with the term recipe (recipes are described in more detail further on in this article), a formula and recipe are not the same things.
 A formula is, in fact, a subcomponent of a recipe.
 Formulas can be completely separate objects, and a formula can be production scheduled all by itself.

-That is it can stand separate from a recipe, but in most cases, it does not stand separately and is combined as part of a subordinate object to a larger recipe, which contains multiple formulas.
+That is, it can stand separate from a recipe, but in most cases, it does not stand separately and is combined as part of a subordinate object to a larger recipe, which contains multiple formulas.
 It is common to have multiple formulas within a recipe because each formula relates to the manufacturing configuration of a semi-finished good.

 It is also quite common for semi-finished goods to have complex formulas of their own that must be processed as part of the in-process manufacturing steps.